LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 ```
 **Refresh Token**

-The Refresh Token grant type is used by clients to exchange a refresh token for an access token when the access token has expired.
-It's recommended to run a scheduled function which refreshes the access token for the defined expiration time and stores the new access token and refresh token in the [secret storage](liveperson-functions-development-toolbelt.html#secret-storage-client) for further usage in other functions.
+Clients use the Refresh Token grant type to exchange a refresh token for an access token when the access token has expired.
+We recommend refreshing the token using a scheduled function.
+Refreshed details are written back to the [secret storage](liveperson-functions-development-toolbelt.html#secret-storage-client) for further usage in other functions.

 <img src="img/functions/functions_examples_oauth2_refresh_token.png" alt="LivePerson Functions OAuth2 Refresh Token" class="fancyimage"/>

-The following reduced code snippet shows an example on how to obtain the refresh and access token.
+The following reduced code snippet shows how to obtain the refresh and access token.

 ```javascript
   const client_id = await secretClient.readSecret('clientId');